 Although many of the students in the Circuit Lab camps have some prior experience with block coding, this is the first time they get to interact with their code physically.

 Typically students start coding Splats with a pre-built game in the app, like a relay race or whack-a-mole, and start to modify the colors, sounds, or timer.
 Once they are comfortable with modifying games, they start to build rules for their own.
-Learning to code active games builds confidence, problem solving, and critical thinking skills which then applies to other camp programming experiences.
+Learning to code active games builds confidence, problem solving, and critical thinking skills which then applies to other STEM camp experiences.

 “Students always work in groups so when they get stuck, I encourage them to think back to what they did when they encountered a challenge with Splats to help work through it and get back on track,” said Jake.